Intermittent fasting: the complete guide to starting and progressing

 FoodCraft planning respects your eating window

-Fasting-adapted calorie calculator
+Fasting-friendly calorie calculator

 A splash of milk (10-30 ml) is a debated topic.
-Technically, it adds 5-15 kcal and slightly stimulates insulin.
+Technically, it provides 5-15 kcal and slightly stimulates insulin.
 In practice, this impact is negligible for weight loss.
 If coffee with milk helps you stick to the fast, it's a very acceptable compromise.
 Coffee with sugar, however, clearly breaks the fast.

 Does fasting cause muscle loss?

-How long before I see results?
+How long before seeing results?

-Effects on energy and mental clarity are often felt in the first week.
+Effects on energy levels and mental clarity are often felt in the first week.
 Visible weight loss generally takes 2-4 weeks.
 Deep metabolic benefits (insulin sensitivity, regular autophagy) are built over months of consistent practice.

 Can you fast every day indefinitely?

-Daily 16:8 is practiced by many people for years without issues.
+Daily 16:8 is practiced by many people for years without problems.
 For more aggressive protocols (5:2, eat-stop-eat, OMAD), "break" periods where you return to normal eating for a few weeks are recommended to avoid adrenal fatigue and maintain a healthy relationship with food.

-Similar Guides
+Similar guides

 Plan your meals around your fast